The powers of smooth words over arbitrary 2-letter alphabets: Introduction

-G. P\v{a}un~\cite{P} conjectured that the kolakoski sequence $K$ contains only squares of bounded length and that it is cube-free.
-A. Carpi~\cite{Carpi1} and A. Lepist\"{o}~\cite{Lepist} independently solved the conjecture respectively.
-A. Carpi~\cite{Carpi2} further showed that for any positive integer n, only finitely many words can occur twice, at distance n, in a $C^{\infty}$-word, which generalized the results in~\cite{Carpi1}.
+P\v{a}un~\cite{P} conjectured that the Kolakoski sequence $K$ contains only squares of bounded length and that it is cube-free.
+Carpi~\cite{Carpi1} and Lepist\"{o}~\cite{Lepist} independently solved the conjecture respectively.
+Carpi~\cite{Carpi2} further showed that for any positive integer n, only finitely many words can occur twice, at distance n, in a $C^{\infty}$-word.

-Lately S. Brlek, D. Jamet and G. Paquin~\cite{Br3} investigated smooth infinite words on 2-letter alphabets having same parity and showed that all smooth infinite words are recurrent; that the closure of the set of factors under reversal holds for odd alphabets only; that the frequency of letters in extremal words is 1/2 for even alphabets, and for $a = 1$ with $b$ odd, the frequency of $b$'s is $1/(\sqrt{2b-1}+ 1)$; that the minimal word is an infinite Lyndon word if and only if either $a=1$ and $b$ are odd, or $a,\, b$ are even; and provided a linear time algorithm computing the extremal words, w.r.t. lexicographic order.